LJWatson/website-tink-eleventy/src/posts/2021-07-27-accessibe-and-data-protection.md

 >Enhanced Tracking Protection in Firefox automatically protects your privacy while you browse.
 It blocks trackers that follow you around online to collect information about your browsing habits and interests...
 It also includes protections against harmful scripts...

-This is the browser I used when I visited the AccessiBe website to find out more about their accessibility overlay and how it works.
+So this is the browser I used when I visited the AccessiBe website to find out more about their accessibility overlay and how it works.

 Except the AccessiBe overlay didn't work because it was blocked by the ETP.